Mary's Demons & the Destiny of John the Baptist (Exploring The Chosen Season 2 Episode 5 with Youth)

 If this seems like a lot, it's because it is.
 The Chosen Season 2 Episode 5 is covering plenty of ground in an attempt to give more direction and momentum to the overall season, and so it's important to be selective in discussing it with youth.
 We'll be focused primarily on John the Baptist, since I haven't given the adaptation of his character very much attention in these posts, but we'll also touch briefly on the theme of confronting demons, which also plays a prevalent role in the episode.

-Intro to The Chosen Season 2 Episode 5: Crazy John (the Baptist)
+The Chosen Season 2 Episode 5 Intro Questions: Crazy John (the Baptist)

 To begin your discussion, I would gauge what your youth already know about John by asking: